moubarak/text-editor/README.md

 ![editor](https://github.com/moubarak/text-editor/assets/885084/5f86f355-5177-4d86-a394-b956d6fca091)

 ## Note
 This code is based on the MVC architecture and UIKit.
-It is missing some basic features like scrolling, persistance, etc.
+It is missing some basic features like persistence, etc.